Math 235: Calculus I

 Attendance Policy

-You must also contact the Dean of Students for extended class abscences, those which last more than two days.
+You should contact the Dean of Students for extended class abscences, those which last more than two days.
 Visit here for more information.

 Need a little extra help?